Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step1.md

 #### Alternative: Configure Gradle Build

-Prerequisite: For creation of an executable JAR, the file build.gradle in the project root directory must be prepared.
-See e.g.
+Prerequisite: For creation of an executable JAR, the file `build.gradle` in the project root directory must be prepared.

-    this blog post of mine how to create lean JAR files using Gradle this blog post of Mkyong how to create a fat JAR file using Gradle (is easier to accomplish)

 Here, we show how to build the project via Gradle.